plandex-ai/plandex/docs/docs/core-concepts/context-management.md

 ## Updating Context

-If files in context are modified outside of Plandex, you will be prompted to update them the next time you send a prompt.
+If files, directory layouts, or URLs in context are modified outside of Plandex, you'll be prompted to update them the next time you send a prompt.
 You can also update any outdated files with the `update` command.

 ```bash
 plandex update # update files in context